 2. Communicate your plans.

 The second step here is listen to your team and hear what they want to achieve through the process.
-Other people have different perspectives and that alone will help you become more in tune with the true needs of the entire team.
-Sometimes the easiest way of getting everyone on board with an idea is to take the time to listen to their ideas.
+Every person on your team matters.
+Other people have different perspectives and that alone will help you to become more in tune with the true needs of the entire team.
+The easiest way of getting everyone on board with an idea is to take the time to listen to the ideas of others.
 Everyone wants to be heard and to know their ideas are appreciated.
-Realize that every person on your team matters.

 3. Determine the best and worst case scenarios.

-Use these points to learn from your mistakes and coach others on what you concluded from them.
-Take notes from your experiences.
-Not only learn from your mistakes, but also take the time to learn from your achievements.
-I am not talking about making chaos a daily activity, but I am talking about an organized discussion of the possibilities of where taking the above equation could lead to.
+Use these points to learn from your mistakes and to coach others on what you concluded from them.
+Also, don’t just learn from your mistakes, but also take the time to learn from your achievements.
+I am not talking about making chaos a daily activity, but I am talking about the need for an organized discussion of the possibilities could lead to.
 Creativity and taking risks are precursors to shifting momentum in your favor.
 Learn how to effectively stand out in the midst of the noise.
 Today, you can stop hiding behind the fear of making mistakes and begin to embrace the wisdom gained through choosing creativity, even if there are a few bumps in the road.